hackerschoice/gsocket/examples/wireguard/README.md

 ```

-See the manual page of gs-netcat for all the options.
-This is an example.
+Many more gs-netcat options are available: For example *-T* to connect wireguard via TOR or *-L* for log-output.
+See the manual page for gs-netcat.